-If you will be moving to a new school, please notify the school's secretary in advance so that records may be prepared for your child's school transfer.
-Per IC 20-8.1-6.1-1 (7), where a student's legal settlement is changed after the student has begun attending school in a school corporation in any school year, the effective date of change may be extended until the end of that semester; or (B) at the discretion of the school, until the end of that school year.
+Parents/Guardians must notify the school office personnel of a change in contact information.
+Notification is made with our Student Change Form which can be found on each school's website under the Parents tab.
+In the event of a pending move or withdrawal, please provide notification in advance if possible so that records may be prepared for transfer to the child's new school.
+Per IC 20-26-11-2(8) Where a student's legal settlement is changed after the student has begun attending school in a school corporation in any school year, the effective date of change may be extended until the end of that semester or, at the discretion of the school, until the end of that school year.